-The Coming Muslim Century: Bad News for President Bannon
+The Coming Muslim Century: Bad News for Steve Bannon

 By Juan Cole / Informed Comment

 Demographically, the 21st century will be the Muslim Century, as the Pew Research Center on Religion in Public Life has shown.
-Muslims will go from 24% of the world’s population today to 31% by 2060.
-I.e. they will equal the Christian population of the world by that date.
+Muslims will go from 24% of the world’s population today to 31% by 2060—i.e., they will equal the Christian population of the world by that date.
 And then they will outstrip the Christians by 2100.

 Advertisement